 If you can get to a point where you see “Unknown Interface” on the clients themselves (not the server), it may be close to working.
 Try the driver only installer here on the clients:

 If you are still unable to connect, contact Vernier Technical Support at 888.837.6437.

 Are the LabQuest 2 device drivers installed correctly?

-Logger Pro does not connect to the interface and reads "No Device Connected" in the toolbar.
+Why is Logger Pro not connecting to the interface and reading "No Device Connected" in the toolbar?

 Logger Pro cannot find LabPro/LabQuest but the drivers look good.